Mexican resident cards

 Attend your appointment with two witnesses to verify how your card was lost, stolen or damaged.
 Present your documents, confirm your identity again and provide biometrics (photo, fingerprints, etc.).
 Then pay for the procedure directly at the INM office with Visa/MasterCard debit/credit cards.

-In 2023, it costs $1573 MX to reposition a temporary or permanent resident card.
-While the fee for a lost FMM/tourist card is $687 MX.
-See our article on INM fees in 2023.
+In 2026, it costs $1780 MX to reposition a temporary or permanent resident card.

 Remember also to make copies of your paperwork and ID for your own records.
-Fortunately, if you present the correct paperwork, you should get a new card on the same day.
+Fortunately, if you present the correct paperwork, you should get a new card on the same day as your appointment.

-For assistance if your Mexican resident card is lost, stolen or damaged, contact info@immigratiotomexico.mx.
+For assistance, if your Mexican resident card is lost, stolen or damaged, contact us at: info@immigrationtomexico.mx.